Picture Perfect: A Guide to Choosing Images for eLearning

 Click on an image you like and a new tab will open on flickr.
 To download the image, click on the “Actions” dropdown and select “View All Sizes”.
 Here, choose the size you want to download.

 The perfect image is a rare find.
 Most of the time, you will have to stylize an image, crop it, or manipulate some of its elements.
 Instructional designers usually edit a stock image not only to fit or perfect it but also to make it more unique and own it.
 Here are some ideas:

 Crop it.
 If you don’t need the whole photo, cut it down and retain the most attractive part.
 Cropping can help make a photo more dynamic by simply revealing more about the story you want to tell by focusing your learner’s attention on a particular detail.

 Blur it.
-By playing around with contrast, saturation, hue and brightness you can add more emotion to your stock images.
+By playing around with contrast, saturation, hue and brightness you can add a unique factor to your stock images.
 Some images are much better-looking when you blur the background or uninteresting parts.
 You can, of course, crop it first then blur some parts next.

 Fill the slide background with the image’s dominant color.
 Use a color picker tool to get the accurate color shade.
 This will effectively blend together the image and the slide background.

 Change the shape of the photo.
 Follow these easy steps to turn a standard photo into an interesting and eye-catching design element for your next eLearning course.

 Whichever photo editing technique you employ, be sure to check the following: